medic/cht-core/tests/performance/apdex-score/README.md

 - Test how many scrolls you need by plugging the phone in the computer and run these adb commands:
    - Scroll down: `adb shell input swipe 500 1000 300 300`
    - Scroll up: `adb shell input swipe 300 300 500 1000`
-   - For example, if you need to run 3 times the scroll down command, then you add 3 like this: `"scrollDown": 3,`
+   - For example, if you need to run the scroll down command 3 times, then you add 3 as the value for scrollDown like this: `"scrollDown": 3,`
 - In some cases, it's necessary to unfocus a selected element, trigger a click in a label.
 For example:

 ```